JoySkipper/GBT_RFI_Analysis_Tool/README.md

 # GBT_RFI_Analysis_Tool
-A tool to analyze radio frequency interference data taken from the Green Bank Telescope
+A tool to analyze radio frequency interference data taken from the Green Bank Telescope.
+Assumes that we do not observe at frequencies below 245 MHz.

 ### Note: